-Remember, you’re only packing for a short stay and although it’s nice to have a lot of new things, bear in mind that towels and underwear may get stained, so it’s just as well to take stuff that you already have at home.
+Remember, you’re only packing for a short stay and although it’s nice to have a lot of new things.
+However bear in mind that towels and underwear may get stained.
+So it’s just as well to take stuff that you already have at home.

 If you want to buy disposal knickers, you can get them from places like Mothercare or online.
 They aren’t particularly economical, but they are useful.

 Before you start to pack, make yourself a list and tick things off as you put them into your bag.
 You might find it easier to have more than one bag.
 You can put baby’s things in one and your things in another.
 You can even have two bags for clothes and a third bag for all the other bits and pieces you’re going to use.

 You’ll want comfortable clothes when you’re in labour, so some pyjamas, or jogging bottoms and a long top or a nightie.
 You’ll also need a dressing gown, socks and slippers.
 Thats because you might spend a few hours walking around.

 If you’re planning to breastfeed, remember to pack your maternity bras and tops with button or maternity fastenings.
 Choose something easy to wear to go home in.
 You’ll still have a tummy, so elasticated trousers or skirts will feel more comfortable.
 Wrap up warm in our maternity waterproof jacket

 Soap, shower gel, shampoo, conditioner and a toothbrush and toothpaste.
 Then together with a towel and your hairbrush will need to be packed.
 If you have long hair, you might want to put some clips or bands into your bag in case you want to tie your hair back.
 If you want to put make-up on, then include this too.